Infinitesimal Conformal Rigidity on Damek-Ricci Spaces: Introduction

 \section{Introduction}

 Conformal vector fields are smooth vector fields $\xi$ on a Riemannian manifold $(M, g)$ whose local flows preserve the conformal structure of the metric, that is, they satisfy $\mathcal{L}_\xi g = 2\rho g$ for some smooth function $\rho$, called the potential function.
 When $\rho \equiv 0$, the field $\xi$ is Killing, meaning it generates an isometry.
 It is a classical fact that space forms --- Riemannian manifolds of constant sectional curvature --- admit the richest possible collection of conformal vector fields.
-Indeed, the conformal group of an $n$-dimensional space form has maximal dimension $\frac{(n+1)(n+2)}{2}$, and this bound characterizes space forms up to conformal equivalence (see \cite[Chapter VII]{Yano1957}).
+Indeed, the space of all conformal vector fields of an $n$-dimensional space has maximal dimension $\frac{(n+1)(n+2)}{2}$, and this bound characterizes conformally flat space (see \cite[p.164, Theorem 3.2]{Yano1957}).
 Classical conformal–rigidity goes back to a conjecture of Lichnerowicz, stating that every complete Riemannian manifold whose conformal group is essential must be conformally equivalent to either the Euclidean space or the standard sphere.
-The compact case was confirmed by Lelong–Ferrand and Obata, and the non–compact case was finally settled by Alekseevski\u{i} via a group–theoretic analysis.
-See \cite{Alekseevskii72}.
+The compact case was confirmed by Lelong–Ferrand and Obata, and the non–compact case was established by Ferrand, completing and correcting an earlier approach of Alekseevski\u{i}; see \cite{Ferrand1996, Alekseevskii72}.
+Beyond the global theory of conformal transformation groups, the existence of nontrivial conformal vector fields has also been studied from various geometric viewpoints.
+In particular, in the setting of Einstein manifolds, classical results due to Tashiro \cite{Tashiro1965} and Kanai\cite{Ka} provide a strong classification of those admitting non-homothetic conformal vector fields, showing that geometry of such manifolds is constrained to a large extent.

-In recent work \cite{HSHS}, the authors proved that no nontrivial conformal vector fields exist on complex hyperbolic spaces $\mathbb{C}H^n$ for $n \geq 2$; that is, every conformal vector field on $\mathbb{C}H^n$ is necessarily Killing.
+In recent work \cite{HSHS}, the authors revisited the problem of existence of conformal vector fields on complex hyperbolic spaces $\mathbb{C}H^n$ for $n \ge 2$, and showed by a direct analytic approach that every conformal vector field is necessarily Killing.
 The proof is based on writing $\mathbb{C}H^n$ as a solvable Lie group with a left-invariant metric -- a special case of what is known as a Damek--Ricci space -- and analyzing the conformal Killing equation in this setting.
 By decomposing the resulting overdetermined system of partial differential equations, the authors exploited properties of harmonic and holomorphic functions to reduce the problem to the vanishing of a conformal factor.
 This was achieved using expansions in terms of harmonic polynomials and their uniqueness properties.